Erkan-Kaban/T2A1/PatrickHamerT2A1.md

 Finally there is the *administrative layer*, which is the system that manages and polices the entire operation.

-### Q2 Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database150-250
+### Q2 Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database
 PostgreSQL is an open source, object relational DBMS that has been around for decades and is the go-to for many industry professionals.
-It is operated through bash and while it has an amazing following it also has its limitations.
+It is operated through bash and while it is a fantastic piece of software it also has its limitations.
 For a start, the fact that it is open source makes this a very cost effective way to do business, as well as making it possible to tailor it to your specific business needs.
 The downside of this is that without any one company owning it, it may be user friendly and commonly used it lacks the marketing budget to make it ubiquitous as well as not having as many skilled profesionals available for support.
 It DOES support.
 It is comparitively slower than some other DBMS (such as MySQ), however it DOES have increased integerity due to iuts ACID (Atomicity, Consistency, Isolation, and Durability) compliance.
 PostgreSQL is considered one of the most stable, secure DBMS in the market at the moment.